zhaoy37/yiqizhao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yiqi (Nick) Zhao is a Doctoral Student for Computer Science at the University of Southern California.
+<b>Yiqi (Nick) Zhao</b> is a PhD Student for Computer Science at the University of Southern California.
 He works with <a href = "https://jdeshmukh.github.io/">Professor Jyo Deshmukh</a> and <a href = "https://sites.google.com/view/larslindemann/main-page">Professor Lars Lindemann</a>.
-His research interests include design, verification, and testing of learning-enabled Cyber-Physical Systems with formal methods and control theoretic approachs.
+His research interests include design, verification, and testing of learning-enabled Cyber-Physical Systems (CPS) with formal methods and control theoretic approachs.
 Before this, he was a student at Vanderbilt University, who majored in Computer Science and Mathematics (Applied Track) and minored in Electrical Engineering and Data Science.
 At Vanderbilt, he worked with <a href = "https://meiyima.github.io/">Professor Meiyi Ma</a> on smart city and specification-enhanced machine learning.

 {style="text-align: justify;"}